Eumaiochoerus

 Eumaiochoerus is an extinct genus of even-toed ungulates that existed during the Miocene in Italy.

 Description

 Eumaiochoerus had a short snout, spatulate upper incisors and small, chisel-shaped lower tusks.

 Fossils of Eumaiochoerus were found in Baccinello and Montebamboli in Italy, which at the time of its existence would have been an island chain.
-Eumaiochoerus does show characteristics of an insular mammal, being much smaller in size than its mainland relative Microstonyx.
+Eumaiochoerus does show characteristics of an insular mammal, being much smaller than its mainland relative Microstonyx.